A Graph Sufficiency Perspective for Neural Networks: Introduction

-\paragraph*{Paper Structure} We start with related works in Section~\ref{sec:relatedwork}.
+\paragraph*{Paper Structure} We begin with related work in Section~\ref{sec:relatedwork}, which summarizes previous papers and highlights how our method differs.
 Section~\ref{sec:preliminaries} reviews sufficiency and the classical neural networks in random variables.
 Section~\ref{sec:graphassumption} shows the graph framework for neural network, as well as introducing anchor points and prove when those anchor points can be dense in the support of input variable.
 Section~\ref{sec:singlelayer} presents the asymptotic sufficiency theorem for fully-connected layer, which is then extended to multi-layer in Section~\ref{sec:multilayer}.
-Section~\ref{sec:region} shows that a region-separating transformation is sufficient for region-separated random variables, as well as showing any random variables can be viewed as $\epsilon$-region-separated with infinite regions.
-Section~\ref{sec:regionLayer} shows that fully connected layer is a region-separating transformation, and therefore it suffices to use finite number of neurons for region-separated random variables with $m$ regions.
-Section~\ref{sec:conv} shows that the convolutional layer is also region-separating, therefore sufficient, under proper conditions.
+Section~\ref{sec:region} shows that a region-separating transformation is sufficient for region-separated random variables, as well as showing any random variables can be viewed as $\epsilon$-region-separated with possibly infinite regions.
+In Section~\ref{sec:regionLayer}, we prove that a fully connected layer can act as a region-separating transformation, thus achieving sufficiency using a finite number of neurons.
+This section also quantifies the optimal loss difference under approximate sufficiency.
+Section~\ref{sec:conv} extends the framework to convolutional layers, showing that they too are region-separating, and therefore sufficient, under additional regularity assumptions.
+Section~\ref{sec:exp} validates the theoretical results via simulations.
 Section~\ref{sec:conclusion} concludes.
+All mathematical proofs are provided in the appendix, and Python simulation code is provided in the supplementary.